-story #3
+Story #3

-With Rachel Mars
+with Rachel Mars

 In the Shawshank Redemption, wrongly convicted Andy Dufresne spends years digging a tunnel to freedom from his prison cell.
 He hides his work under a large picture of Rita Hayworth.
-On the day of his escape, Andy crawls his way towards the outside world and perfectly replaces the poster on the wall to mask his escape route.
-We’re so emotionally satisfied when Andy rips off his prison uniform in the rain that we forget to ask how he could possibly have replaced the poster from inside the tunnel.
+On the day of his escape, Andy crawls his way towards the outside world and apparently replaces the poster on the wall to mask his escape route.

 What holes are we prepared to overlook in order to stay comfortable?

-Following Mars and Wohead’s cult hit Story #1Gaping Hole (Story #3) is the third part in a non-linear trilogy about radical narrative.
+Following Mars and Wohead’s cult hit Story #1, Gaping Hole (Story #3) is the third part in a non-linear trilogy on radical narrative.

 Concept and Performance Rachel Mars and Greg Wohead